cloudfoundry/postgres-release/README.md

 databases.collect_statement\_statistics | Enable the `pg_stat_statements` extension and collect statement execution statistics.
 Default: `false` databases.additional_config | A map of additional key/value pairs to include as extra configuration properties databases.monit_timeout | Monit timout in seconds for the postgres job start.
 By default the global monit timeout applies.
-You may need to specify a higher value if you have a large database and the postgres-release deployment includes a PostgreSQL upgrade.
+You may need to specify a higher value if you have a large database and the postgres-release deployment includes a PostgreSQL upgrade. databases.trust_local_connection | Whether or not postgres must trust local connections. `vcap` is always trusted.
+It defaults to `true`.

 *Note*
 - Removing a database from `databases.databases` list and deploying again does not trigger a physical deletion of the database in PostgreSQL.